 Annual Attendance Rate is determined by dividing the school's (or district's) total actual attendance by the total possible attendance for a school year.
 A school's (or district's) actual attendance is the sum of the number of students in attendance on each day the school (or district's schools) was open during the school year.
 Possible attendance is the sum of the number of enrolled students who should have been in attendance on each day the school (or schools) was open during the school year.
 The state's Annual Attendance Rate is a weighted average of all district-level attendance rates.
 Attendance data are lagged a year because data for the reporting year are reported in October following the close of that reporting year.

 Average Class Size is the total registration in specified classes divided by the number of those classes with registration.
+The count only includes the reporting of students with the grade level associated with the class/course (e.g. tenth grade students enrolled in Mathematics Grade 10).
+It excludes the reporting of mixed-level classes.
 Common Branch refers to self-contained classes in Grades 1-6.

 City University of New York

 Completers are students with a local diploma with or without Regents endorsement or with an Individualized Education Diploma (IEP).